 So all other things being equal, a one piece pole is going to be stronger than a multi-piece pole.

 However, there are additional factors to consider here, such as the height of the pole you're considering.
 The longer the length of tubing in general, the weaker it will be.
-This means that an 8' multi-piece pole may actually be stronger than a 10' one-piece pole (depending on other factors such as the number of seams, thickness of the tubing, and the material used)
+This means that an 8' multi-piece pole may actually be stronger than a 10' one-piece pole (depending on other factors discussed above, such as the number of seams, thickness of the tubing, and the material used)